C. T. Loo: Controversies over Loo's export of Chinese art

 The fall of the Qing dynasty in 1911 weakened government supervision of antiquities and coincided with a growth of Western interest in them.
 Loo created a chain of middlemen who were on the lookout for items they thought he might buy, not only from now impoverished families, but also from imperial tombs, monuments, and monasteries.

 Loo sometimes suggested that the objects he had acquired belonged to nobody.
 He reported that an early Zhou bronze was "accidentally discovered" by a friend of Loo's who was digging a well for a new house.
-His name has been "notoriously" associated with two relief panels depicting the favorite horses of Taizong, the founder of the Tang dynasty, among the most important Chinese sculpture pieces outside of China.
+His name has been "notoriously" associated with two of the Six Steeds of Zhao Mausoleum, a set of relief panels depicting the favorite horses of Taizong, the founder of the Tang dynasty, among the most important Chinese sculpture pieces outside of China.
 Loo sold these two panels to the University of Pennsylvania Museum in the late 1910s and the early 1920s for $125,000.
 Loo later wrote that two tombs discovered in 1924 contained archaic jades, and that he was "able to secure" the whole collection.
 Jades discovered in tombs at Jincun, Henan, in 1928–29 were "superb" and "thanks to an expert buyer that we had stationed in the village, we were able to secure nearly everything that came from these tombs, and most of them are now in the Winthrop collection at the Fogg Museum."
 Others are in the Freer Gallery.